kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 <!-- Journal -->
 ## Journal

-I am keeping a [Journal](Journal.md) of what I am doing, so it is easier for me to time manage and also so it easier to write the final thesis.
+A [Journal](Journal.md) was kept durring the full process.
 Feel free to have a look at it.

 <!-- ROADMAP -->
 ## Roadmap